 Unless you have a monster site and target short tail, super high competition keywords because you're a boss and no one can stop you.
 Then the difficulty scores may leave some to be desired.

 Ahrefs Rank Tracker & Site Audit

-The Rank Tracker and Site Audit are more detailed reports of things we've already looked at, so I won't go into too much detail here.
+Ahrefs Site Audit tool and Rank Tracker are more detailed reports of things we've already looked at within the suite of SEO tools, so I won't go into too much detail here.

 Rank Tracker allows you to create “projects” where you track a certain website.
 You can input competitors and keywords you want to watch the SERPs for.
-Ahrefs uses this information to monitor the SERPs and send you notifications on how you're doing for those keywords.
+Ahrefs uses this information to monitor the SERPs and send you notifications your keyword rankings in the search engines.

 Site Audit asks you to put in a site that you would like to check.
-You don't need to verify your ownership, but verifying ownership helps Ahrefs audit your site faster and allows them to give you some more detailed reports.
+You don't need to verify your ownership, but verifying ownership helps Ahrefs audit your site faster and allows them to give you some more detailed technical seo audit reports.

-Ahrefs can show you reports about your site speed, content quality, file size, and so on.
-This is a useful tool for people who are interested in optimizing their site to maximum capacity.
+Ahrefs can show you reports about your site speed, content quality, file size, and so on that may affect SEO performance.
+This is a useful tool for people interested in optimizing their site to maximum capacity.
 But plenty of sites run fine without the special audit.

 We recommend focusing more on your keywords and consistent application of work than spending all your time “optimizing”.
 If your site isn't making money, put more energy into content than site auditing.